-Canfor provided two opportunities for information/training/capacity development in the 2016 timber year:
+Canfor provided three opportunities for information/training/capacity development in the 2017 timber year:

-Two members of the Sucker Creek First Nation and one member from the Aseniwuche Winewak nation attended a FMAC meeting in which presentations were made about watershed management strategies and sedimentation in relation to water quality.
+One member from the Metis 6 Nation attended the FMAC tour to EMEND;

-Two members of the Sucker Creek First Nation and two members of Horse Lake First Nation attended Canfor's FMAC tour which included a tour of planting operations and the MPB Rehabilitation Trial.
+- Two members of the Metis Nation Zone 6 attended a FMAC meeting in which presentations were made by Ducks Unlimited Canada regarding the importance of wetlands and forest management. - Two members of the Sucker Creek First Nation and one member of the Aseniwuche Winewak Nation attended Canfor's FMAC tour which included a tour of logging operations.